-3 on board plane that crashed in Alaska; rescue underway
+3 on board plane that crashed, burned in Alaska

-ANCHORAGE, Alaska (AP) — Authorities say a small plane carrying three people crashed after leaving Anchorage and their conditions weren’t immediately known.
+ANCHORAGE, Alaska (AP) — Authorities say a small plane carrying three people from Anchorage to Seward crashed and burned and rescuers are attempting to get to the site.

 A Federal Aviation Administration spokesman says the twin-engine Piper PA-31 was supposed to land in Seward on Friday but was reported as overdue.

-The Anchorage Daily News reports that Alaska State Troopers spokesman Ken Marsh received reports of the crash Friday outside Cooper Landing.

-FAA spokesman Ian Gregor says the plane crashed near Quartz Creek Airport, which is about 28 miles (45 kilometers) from Seward.
+The Anchorage Daily News reports that Alaska State Troopers spokesman Ken Marsh received reports of the crash Friday outside Cooper Landing, which is about 30 miles (48 kilometers) from Seward.

 Rescuers say they located the crash by air, but weather prevented them from landing.